-- you read words and sentences syllable by syllable - you pronounce words wrong or break words and sentences incorrectly. - 5.
-Typing Japanese accurately in assignments, quizzes, exams 5%
+- you read words and sentences syllable by syllable - you pronounce words wrong or break words and sentences incorrectly.

 There are no makeup quizzes or exams.

 Quizzes/Tests must be taken during the designated time.
 Should you fail to take a quiz/test during that time and wish to take it later, 10% will be deducted for each solar day that you take the quiz/test late under any circumstances.